SailNav. Search

 Map toolbar

-3. Show/Hide Track: Activates or deactivates the display of the line that draws the path your boat has taken (your track).
+3. Show/Hide Track: Activates or deactivates the visualization of your wake ("track").

-4. Measurement Mode: Activates a tool to quickly measure the distance and bearing between two points (A and B) without creating a route.
+4. Measurement Mode: Tool to measure distance and bearing between two points (A and B) without creating a route.

-5. Hide Top Panels: Shows or hides the SOG and HEADING indicators.
+5. Hide Panels: Shows or hides the top indicators (SOG/Heading).

-6. Stop Route: Cancels and deletes the active route you are navigating.
+6. Stop Route: Cancels and clears the active route.

-7. Save Route: Saves the route you have created on the map so you can load it in future navigations.
+7. Save Route: Saves the current route in memory for future use.

 Open Map